 We play as Max Caulfield, and the first thing we see is a storm and a huge tornado.
 This is where the first episode of Life is Strange begins.
 We wake up right in the epicenter of a deadly cataclysm.
 We get up and move towards the lighthouse.

-When we get to the lighthouse, a tornado will throw a boat into the lighthouse.
+When we reach the lighthouse, a tornado will hurl a boat into it.
 The structure will collapse, and we will wake up to a lecture by Professor Jefferson.

 Photos – 1

-At this point, we throw a pencil and examine all the items on the table.
+At this point, we examine all the items on the table and throw a pencil.